Icelandic budget airline WOW Air ceases operations | CBC News

 Airline specialized in ultra-cheap flights between North America and Europe

-Icelandic budget airline WOW Air says it has ceased operations, stranding passengers across two continents
+Icelandic budget airline WOW Air ceased operations on Thursday, stranding passengers across two continents.

+In a statement on its website the airline, which had earlier suspended all its flights, told passengers there would be no further flights and advised them to check flights with other airlines for ways to reach their destinations.

 Comments